 Lieutenant Commander Data’s extracurricular activities range from the purely artistic to the diagnostically intricate.
 He pushes his android programming one step further in “In Theory” by trying out a romantic relationship with Ensign Jenna D’Sora.
-In the background of the action, Data is also shown playing a flute in a recital in Ten-Forward and later working on a painting in his quarters.
+In the background of the action, Data is also shown playing a flute in a recital at 10 Forward, and later, working on a painting in his quarters.
 On his journey to becoming more human, he’s learned that such pursuits are just as valuable, and valued, in the development of the self as other kinds of achievements.

 “Second Chances” (Season 6, Episode 24)